Kitten Kong: Plot

 Bill is cooking when Graeme and Tim return from chess championships.
 Graeme and Tim are hungry and want their dinner — however, there is only soggy lettuce and potato peel to eat because Bill has fed their normal food (and wine) to "Bunter", a guinea pig, with dessert to follow.

 When Bill explains to Tim and Graeme that he is being paid £30 to look after the guinea pig, the thought of being able to get some extra money leads to the Goodies setting up the office as the "Goodies Animal Clinic" for "loony animals".
 Graeme sends Tim and Bill out to collect them from their owners.
 The Goodies' animal "patients" include a gigantic-sized snake, a gold fish, a hen (which escapes from the basket en route to the office), a large dog, a bushbaby, a tortoise, a mongoose, a vampire bat, two singing dogs, and a tiny fluffy white kitten called "Twinkle".

-Graeme's specially formulated growth mixture, which he feeds to the kitten, causes Twinkle to grow to super-size proportions, which horrifes Tim.
+Graeme's specially formulated growth mixture, which he feeds to the kitten, causes Twinkle to grow to super-size proportions, which horrifies Tim.
 Graeme keeps Twinkle inside to stop him from wandering, but Bill foolishly decides to let Twinkle out for the night.
 Graeme says desperately, "Come on.
 We've got to find him and catch him before he eats someone he shouldn't."
-Tim suggests, "You mean something he shouldn't?", to which Greame replies, "I know what I mean!"
+Tim suggests, "You mean something he shouldn't?", to which Graeme replies, "I know what I mean!"

 The following two days, Twinkle destroys St Paul's Cathedral and the Post Office Tower, as well as squashing Michael Aspel with his huge paw, and frightening various people and dogs.

 Graeme makes an antidote to counteract the disastrous effect of his growth mixture and reduce Twinkle back to the normal size of a cat, but the Goodies have to disguise themselves as giant mice to use themselves as bait, and become airborne on their trandem, to be able to get close enough to Twinkle for the antidote to be successful — following which their "hot-air trandem balloon" is carried away by a Concorde airliner.

 Twinkle returns to normal size, and all seems well.
 However, the Goodies then discover that there is yet another unexpected and unforeseen consequence resulting from Graeme's growth mixture — they now have a bunch of king-size mice problem on their hands.